jrbaez01/project-logs-analysis/README.md

 1. Keep calm my friend.
 2. Clone the source code in your local envarioment
 3. Enter to the code directory and run the command: ```python log_analysis.py```

+What log_analysis.py will do is to connect to the database and for each query especified in analyze.py file it will consult the 'news' named database and print the results in the console.